-Each winter, thousands of whales migrate to the Baja waters.
+Each winter, thousands of whales migrate to the Baja waters off Mexico.
 Go whale watching in Cabo to see them breaching and showing off their tail flukes!

 Hunting lionfish while scuba diving in the Caribbean wasn’t planned.
 But it turns out there’s a lionfish invasion, and they need to be eliminated.
 What about eating lionfish?
 Very yummy.